yogsototh/Scratch/content/html/en/blog/SVG-and-m4-fractals.md

 I used the <sc>xslt</sc> trick at work for example.
 I also used it to make include inside obscure format.
 If all you want is to generate  a minimal static website withou using nanoc, jekyll or hakyll (ther are plenty other alternatives).
 You can consider using m4 to generate your <sc>html</sc> instead of copy/paste the menu and the footer, or using AJAX.

+Another usage I thouhgt about is to use m4 to organize languages such as brainfuck.